 Buddhists cannot claim any more wisdom or insight than Christians because the attachment to either/or (Platonic) thinking is powerful.
 I see it right here on Facebook every single time I log on.
 It takes a long time – perhaps even a lifetime – to understand reality is one, not two.
 It takes sitting for many years with the “form-emptiness” of the Heart Sutra.
 It takes…?

 That likely depends on each individual practitioner.
 It’s not for me to say what it takes.

 Here’s what I do know about myself:

-My practice consists of striving to rid myself of attachments, of viewing the world without separating it into good/bad, right/wrong, spiritual/non-spiritual, of embracing fellow human beings whoever and whatever they are, of being as kind to those who support President Trump as Ii was to those who supported President Obama, of sitting with “form-emptiness” until I attain oneness with all that is.
+My practice consists of striving to rid myself of attachments, of viewing the world without separating it into good/bad, right/wrong, spiritual/non-spiritual, of embracing fellow human beings whoever and whatever they are, of being as kind to those who support one party’s president as we are to those who support an other party’s president, of sitting with “form-emptiness” until I attain oneness with all that is.

 It’s a constant struggle for me, I can assure you.
 I’m as chock full of opinions and attachments as the next person.

 But, for me, it’s worth the effort.
 I want to be a Bodhisattva, able to ask, “How may I help you?” to everyone and everything I encounter.
 And I find that extremely difficult when I see the world through either/or eyes.